 Before isoniazid preventive therapy is initiated, bacteriologically positive or radiographically progressive tuberculosis must be excluded.
 Appropriate evaluations should be performed if Extra pulmonary tuberculosis is suspected.

-Continuous administration of isoniazid for a sufficient period is an essential part of the regimen because relapse rates are higher if chemotherapy is stopped prematurely.
-In the treatment of tuberculosis resistant organisms may multiply and the emergence of resistant organisms during the treatment may necessitate a change in the regimen.
+Continuous administration of isoniazid for a sufficient period of time is an essential part of the regimen because relapse rates are higher if chemotherapy is stopped prematurely.
+In the treatment of tuberculosis, resistant organisms may multiply and the emergence during the treatment may necessitate a change in the regimen.

 For following patient compliance: the Potts-Cozart test9, a simple colorimetric6 method of checking for isoniazid in the urine, is a useful tool for assuring patient compliance, which is essential for effective tuberculosis control.
-Additionally, isoniazid test strips are also available to check patient compliance Concomitant administration of pyridoxine (B6) is recommended in the malnourished and in those predisposed to neuropathy (e.g., alcoholics and diabetics)
+Additionally, isoniazid test strips are also available to check patient compliance.

 Report Problems to the Food and Drug Administration